100 Notable alumni of

 -

-Brandon Kemar Browner is an American former professional football player who played as a cornerback in the National Football League (NFL) for the Seattle Seahawks, New England Patriots, and New Orleans Saints, and in the Canadian Football League (CFL) for the Calgary Stampeders.
+Brandon Kemar Browner is an American former professional football player who was a cornerback in the National Football League (NFL) for the Seattle Seahawks, New England Patriots, and New Orleans Saints, and in the Canadian Football League (CFL) for the Calgary Stampeders.
 He played college football for the Oregon State Beavers before signing with the Denver Broncos as an undrafted free agent in 2005.

 -